lizhanmit/learning-notes/spark-note/spark-note.md

 - A RDD (Resilient Distributed Dataset) is essentially a **read-only** partition record set.
 - Each RDD can be divided into multiple partitions.
 Each partition is a dataset fragment.
 Each partition can be stored on different nodes in the cluster. (parallel computing)
+- Virtually everything in Spark is built on top of RDDS.
+- One thing that you might use RDDs for is to parallelize raw data that you have stored in memory on the driver machine.
+For instance, `spark.sparkContext.parallelize(Seq(1,2,3)).toDF()`.

 #### Partitioning